Skip to main content Scroll Top

 1. Play-Doh Check for Understanding Activity

-This activity is a way to assess reading the students have done for homework.
+This activity is a way to assess the reading the students have done for homework.
 Students summarize the chunk of reading and then choose a section to create a Play-Doh sculpture.
 After the Play-Doh construction, students work with partners to reflect on what they chose to construct and why.
+This activity is great for any subject area that requires students to comprehend and apply reading.

 2. Play-Doh Vocabulary Matching Game